cvai-roig-lab/dnn2brain-function/README.md

 <br/><br/>

-* Run ```python Fig3a_groupeddnns_searchlight``` to generate searchlight results using grouped taskonomy DNNs (2D, 3D, and semantic).
+* Run ```python Fig3a_groupeddnns_searchlight.py``` to generate searchlight results using grouped taskonomy DNNs (2D, 3D, and semantic).
 After the code is successfully run, a new tab will open in default browser displaying an interactive functional map.
+The ROI plots should match with Figure3a of the paper shown below
 * Run ```python Fig3b_groupeddnns_ROIs.py``` to generate ROI results using grouped taskonomy DNNs (2D, 3D, and semantic).
-The searchlight and ROI plots should match with Figure3a and 3b of the paper shown below.
+The ROI plots should match with Figure3b of the paper shown below.

 <div align="center">